 Pomegranates have been cultivated in Israel (and throughout the Middle East) for thousands of years, and they continue to grow there in abundance.

 The Pomegranate decorates columns in King Solomon's temple.

 However Pomegranates are known as a popular "new fruit," eaten on the second night of Rosh Hashanah, even though they were well-known throughout the Mediterranean region during Biblical times.

 A Sweet, Scarlet Fruit.

-The color, shape and overall botanical look of this sweet fruit allows the pomegranate to be featured on
+The color, shape and overall botanical look of this sweet fruit allows the pomegranate to be featured on many personal custom designs.

 Home and Table décor, monogram pillows and personal gifts such as coffee mugs, kitchen towels and gorgeous bathroom products that make lovely personal New Year gifts.